-From about the year 1900 until into the 1930's, there was no shortage of odd finger spreaders, finger exercisers and hand expanders marketed towards musicians.
+From about the year 1900 until into the 1930s, there was no shortage of odd finger spreaders, finger exercisers and hand expanders, such as the Ochydactyl and Excelsior, marketed towards musicians and sufferers of carpal tunnel syndrome.
 Such devices were meant to limber the appendages.
-Unfortunately, in some instances, as with the Ochydactyl, the devices did the opposite when they broke the user's fingers.
+Unfortunately, in some instances, as with the Ochydactyl, the devices did the opposite when they broke the bones of the user's fingers.

 The Techniquer consisted of 4 wood blocks, two wing nuts and two brass tracks.
 To exercise the four fingers, the user would slide the tall, interior block out along the track and then slide the fingers down the two taller blocks.
 Pushing the interior block out further to stretch the fingers further.
 To exercise the thumb, the user would stack the interior block atop the one short one and slide the thumb and pointer down the blocks.
 It was crude and mostly ineffective so not a marketable success.